elm-guides/elm-for-js/Where Did Null And Undefined Go.md

 type Maybe a = Just a | Nothing
 ```

+By defining this, we are establishing a type, `Maybe a`, and two possible _type
+constructors_ for that type, `Just a` and `Nothing`.
+Invoking either type
+constructor like a function or value will give us an instance of `Maybe` which
+is the particular member that we used to construct.
+If we want to represent a
+non-empty value of 5, we can invoke `Just 5` to get a `Maybe Int`.
+If we don't
+have a value, we simply pass around `Nothing` since it has no arguments.
+Now we
-Now we know what `Maybe` looks like in Elm, but it may not yet be clear what it
+know what `Maybe` looks like in Elm, but it may not yet be clear what it is for
-is for or why we need it.
+or why we need it.

 ## Illustrating `Maybe` by example